36 views of the Sydney Opera House

 During the following days, I admired it from every possible perspective.
 From a ferry sailing to Manly…

-…and coming back in the late afternoon for a stunning sunset;
+…and coming back in the late afternoon for a gorgeous sunset;

-from the Rocks, the historical district of Sydney on the other side of Circular Quay;
+from the Rocks, the historical district of Sydney at the foot of the Harbour Bridge;

 …and during the night;

-from Kirribilli, on the other side of the Sydney Harbour, where people have the most amazing view over the city;
+from Kirribilli, across the Sydney Harbour, where people have the most amazing view over the city;

 and from Luna Park, with the interesting perspective of the Harbour Bridge in front of it.